zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 | BOA COW-066 | Highlands Ranch | 1 | 19.14 | $8.42 | 94 kW |
 | King Soopers | Erie | 1 | 21.73 | $11.18 | 89 kW |

-Longmont Walmart is the workhorse — 20 of 26 sessions, which reflects proximity to home and commute routes more than any strong preference for that station.
+Longmont Walmart is the workhorse with 20 of 26 sessions, which reflects proximity to home and commute routes more than any strong preference for that station.

 ### EA Cost Breakdown (Oct 2024–Jan 2026)